Every road trip needs a tucker stop. We've tracked down Australia’s best.

 Where?
 On the Nullarbor, almost 200 kilometres east of Norseman at the Western Australian end of the 90 Mile Straight.

 Why stop?
-It would be a stretch to call it gourmet but compared to what you’ll find at the other half-dozen or so roadhouses on the long, straight, flat road that crosses the Nullarbor (think chocolate bars, stale crisps and deep-fried everything), the café at the Balladonia roadhouse (08 9039 3453) serves a decent burger and the coffee is quite good.
+It would be a stretch to call it gourmet but compared to what you’ll find at the other half-dozen or so roadhouses on the long, straight, flat road that crosses the Nullarbor (think chocolate bars, stale crisps and deep-fried everything), the café at the Balladonia Roadhouse serves a chicken parma and the coffee is quite good.
 If you stay overnight at the attached motel or caravan park, come back for dinner – the Balladonia beef and Guinness pot pie and the lamb shanks with mash are pretty tasty, too.

 Lacepede Seafood, Limestone Coast